henry-bao/henry-bao/README.md

 - 🌱 I’m learning Java and JavaScript (Kotlin and TypeScript Soon™)

 - 👯 I’m apart of Vade Development, and mainly foucsing on the music side of things for [Vade](https://vade-bot.com) bot.
-Occasionally, you could find me commenting on the [EvoBot](https://github.com/eritislami/evobot) repo
+You could also find me commenting on the [EvoBot](https://github.com/eritislami/evobot) repo occasionally.

 - 💬 Ask me about anything!
 Whether is MongoDB or any other JavaScript and Discord.js related questions I will be more than happy to help with!